-Not more than 10% of the fund's assets may be invested on other markets than the markets approved by the Supervisory Board and in unlisted instruments.
+- Investment is made in the markets approved by the Supervisory Board in the Articles of Association. - No more than 10% of the fund assets may be invested in other markets than the markets approved by the Supervisory Board and in unlisted instruments.